-We're delighted to announce our Offsite Sessions, a new activity developed under our Strategic Plan 2017-2021 that provides e-MFP with opportunities for more frequent touchpoints with its members and external stakeholders besides the European Microfinance Week.
-These sessions encompass different types of events, including seminars, training sessions, working sessions, etc., with the objective of raising awareness on e-MFP and its members' activities as well as on relevant topics to the sector.
-They will take place in e-MFP members' countries and will usually be organised in collaboration with local actors such as e-MFP members, e-MFP Action Groups, national platforms or external partners and stakeholders.
+Offsite Sessions provide e-MFP with opportunities for more frequent touchpoints with its members and external stakeholders and encompass different types of events - including seminars, training sessions, working sessions, etc., with the objective of raising awareness on e-MFP and its members' activities as well as on relevant topics to the sector.
+They take place in e-MFP members' countries and are organised in collaboration with local actors such as e-MFP members, e-MFP Action Groups, national platforms or external partners and stakeholders.

 Upcoming Offsite Sessions:

 Training for investors on green inclusive finance, 29th September in Utrecht

 A one day ‘Training for Investors on Green Inclusive Finance’ was held in Utrecht on 29th September, prepared and delivered by Enclude BV, organised by the e-MFP Microfinance & Environment Action Group and kindly hosted by NpM.
 The training introduced investors and donors to green inclusive finance: state of the art and lessons learnt.
 It covered how to assess environmental performance of financial institutions, what are the investment opportunities and challenges, and future perspectives.